Getting Started with NetBird Enterprise Commercial License

 • A single license key (used for all enabled products and features).

-It then generates the deployment files, logs in to GHCR, pulls the required images, starts Postgres, waits for it to become ready, and starts the remaining services.
+It then generates the deployment files, pulls the required images, starts Postgres, waits for it to become ready, and starts the remaining services.

 1.3 Generated files